syncfusion-content/blazor-docs/blazor/scheduler/resources.md

 The appointments belonging to the different resources will be displayed altogether on the default Scheduler, which will be differentiated based on the resource color assigned in the **Resources** (depicting to which resource that particular appointment belongs) collection.

+To get start quickly about multiple resource on scheduler, you can check on this video:

+`youtube:ZJU73bqeoC0`

 **Example:** To display default Scheduler with multiple resource options in the event editor, ignore the group option and simply define the `ScheduleResource` with all its internal options.

 ```cshtml